 We need to provide an objective function and its gradients with respect to the design parameters of the optimization algorithm.

-Our figure-of-merit (FOM) is the coupling efficiency of the incident power into the fundamental transverse electric mode of the $Si$ waveguide.
+Our figure-of-merit (FOM) is the coupling efficiency of the incident power into the fundamental transverse electric mode of the waveguide.
 The optimization algorithm will call the objective function at each iteration step.
 Therefore, the objective function will create the adjoint simulation, run it, and return the FOM value.

 Next we will define the optimizer using optax